swax/NAISYS/README.md

 #   Auto: All commands are run through the separate LLM instace that will check to see if the command is safe
 commandProtection: "none"

+# The max number of subagents allowed to be started and managed.
+Leave out to disable.
+# Costs by the subagent are applied to the host agent's spend limit
+# Careful: Sub-agents can be chatty, slowing down progress.
+subagentMax: 0

 # Run these commands on session start, in the example below the agent will see how to use mail and a list of other agents
 initialCommands:
   - llmail users